On-Campus Worksite Protocols

-In support of The University of New Mexico’s Bring Back the Pack Initiative, Facilities Management (FM) has provided multiple resources for campus departments, students, and staff to help navigate the availability and safety of buildings for the fall semester.
+In support of The University of New Mexico’s Bring Back the Pack Initiative, Facilities Management (FM) has provided multiple resources for campus departments, students, and staff to help navigate the availability and safety of buildings.

 Once approved for reopen, buildings are listed on the Facilities Approved for Re-Open page, sorted by both re-open date and building name.
 These lists should assist service providers plan for upcoming reopens and help campus users determine which facilities are open for business before they leave their home or office.
 With facilities reopening during the pandemic, there will naturally be questions about the safety of facilities and what to do if there is suspected exposure to the virus.